 The Technology Transfer Office pursues three primary goals:

 - Establishing collaborations and working relationships between industry and each of the research and creative areas of MSU.
-This includes providing unique testing and evaluation services, pursuing industry sponsored research and collaborating on commercial opportunities.
+This includes pursuing industry sponsored research and collaborating on commercial opportunities.

-- Serving as the economic development arm of the University and working with Montana companies and entrepreneurs to leverage the resources of MSU to the benefit of Montana's economy
+- Serving the economic development arm of the University and working with Montana companies and entrepreneurs to leverage the resources of MSU to the benefit of Montana's economy.

 by Wimberg Productions and No Excuses Productions